ABOUT THE PROJECT

 Architectural Drawings created by Nate Piscitelli

-The walls of the labyrinth will be, in a sense, living; they will be circularly sculpted 4 feet wide and ranging from 12 to 36 inches tall.
+The walls of the labyrinth are, in a sense, living; they are circularly sculpted 4 feet wide rounded garden beds ranging from 12 to 36 inches tall.
 This project explores the relationship between art, ecology, daily life, and ritual.
-The sixty-feet in diameter public art installation will be a multi-use community centerpiece, and the outdoor sculpture will bring a unique playful spirit to the village.
+The 74 ft diameter public art installation is a multi-use community centerpiece, and the outdoor sculpture brings a unique playful spirit to the village.
 The public garden exists as an intricate yet functional community garden; an outdoor space where children and community members can take part in organic growing, learn about environmental sustainability, and create a stronger connection to Wellsville and each other.

 A proposal to beautify and revive an abandoned lot in downtown Wellsville.

 A Universal Pattern

 Labyrinth patterns are universal and have been found in numerous global cultures dating back to ancient Egyptian architecture, Greek mythology, and Hinduism.
 A labyrinth is a single meandering pathway that loops back and forth, leading the traveler inward and outward towards a center point.
 Today, labyrinths are located in cathedrals, parks, and botanical gardens.
 They are used as tools for spiritual and meditative purposes, for contemplation, and for tuning in to the sounds of the earth.
 There is a strong relationship between poverty and chronic stress that can have long-lasting effects on the body and contribute to psychological problems.

 This project was designed to be a respite for the personal toll that poverty can inflict on the residents of Allegany County.
 In the spring and summer, the labyrinth comes alive, and the herbs and flowers grown in its walls enhance the space through natural aromatherapy and colors that bring balance to our physical and emotional systems.

 2018 Recap Video